ansys/scade-python-wrapper/doc/source/usage/proxy.rst

   * Call the cyclic function
   * Get the outputs

-The script hereafter example is an example of client for the following model:
+The script hereafter is an example of client for the following model:

 .. image:: /_static/interface.png